codeplea/genann/README.md

 A primary design goal of GENANN was to store all the network weights in one contigious block of memory.
-This makes it easy and efficient to train the network weights directly using direct-search numeric optimizion algorthims, such as [Hill Climbing](https://en.wikipedia.org/wiki/Hill_climbing), [the Genetic Algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm), [Simulated Annealing](https://en.wikipedia.org/wiki/Simulated_annealing), etc.
+This makes it easy and efficient to train the network weights using direct-search numeric optimizion algorthims, such as [Hill Climbing](https://en.wikipedia.org/wiki/Hill_climbing), [the Genetic Algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm), [Simulated Annealing](https://en.wikipedia.org/wiki/Simulated_annealing), etc.